janbodnar/React-Notes/intro.md

 ## Conclusion

-React.js has transformed modern web development by introducing a component-
+React has transformed modern web development by introducing a component-
 based architecture centered around the Virtual DOM.
 Its declarative approach,
 powerful abstractions, and rich ecosystem make it an excellent choice for
 building everything from simple interactive widgets to complex enterprise